AymanEhab202/Leon-Template/README.md

 Leon-Template

 ## Description
-First HTML and CSS project that is a static protfolio web page.
+First HTML and CSS project that is a static portfolio web page.

 ## Features
 - Responsive